-- 9.3.1 The Progression and Award Board may use its discretion in considering cases on the borderline of classification categories.
-A borderline case is normally defined as a student who has an Overall Grade Point Average within 2.0 percentage points below the classification percentiles stated in 9.2.2 above (e.g. 38.0, 48.0, 58.0 and 68.0 respectively for Third, 2:2, 2:1 and 1st class degree classifications).
-Exceptionally, the Progression and Award Board may give consideration to student profiles that fall outside this 2% boundary where the student has had mitigating circumstances confirmed by the Mitigating Circumstances Panel. - 9.3.2 The Progression and Award Board may consider the following when awarding a degree classification which is higher than that indicated by the overall Grade Point Average: - i.
+- 9.3.1 The Progression and Award Board/Board of Examiners may use its discretion in considering cases on the borderline of classification categories.
+A borderline case is normally defined as a student who has an Overall Grade Point Average within 2.00 percentage points below the classification percentiles stated in 9.2.2 (e.g. 38.00, 48.00, 58.00 and 68.00 respectively for Third, 2:2, 2:1 and 1st class degree classifications).
+Exceptionally, the Progression and Award Board/Board of Examiners may give consideration to student profiles that fall outside this 2% boundary where the student has had mitigating circumstances confirmed by the Mitigating Circumstances Panel. - 9.3.2 The Progression and Award Board/Board of Examiners may consider the following when awarding a degree classification which is higher than that indicated by the overall Grade Point Average: - i.
 The student profile as a whole, taking into account the programme/ award specification; the spread of marks obtained across all assessment tasks, and the marks obtained on those courses in which the student has performed better or worse than the classification dictated by the overall Grade Point Average.
 Where there is sufficient evidence of higher aptitude, a higher classification may be awarded. - ii.
 Recognition of the development of the student whose performance in the final Stage indicates a higher classification than the overall Grade Point Average. - iii.
 The views of the External Examiner on the quality of the student's work.